Live aurora forecast

 Bortle Class 2 - Excellent dark sky 90 km east of Saint John - approximately 1.5 hour drive

 Fundy National Park on the upper bay coast has earned recognition as a dark sky preserve.
 Point Wolfe area at the park's south end gives a clear coastal horizon.
 The park campground provides an accessible base, and the park's interior is largely free of artificial lighting.
-On a Kp 3-4 night, aurora displays - arcs and bands above the tree line - are consistently visible from park clearings.
+On a Kp 5-6 storm night, an aurora glow is visible low on the northern horizon from park clearings above the tree line.
 The tidal bays and coastal cliffs of Fundy make this the best-positioned dark sky site near Saint John.

 Kouchibouguac National Park